 The Sampler was released as a publishers' demo record - a run of less than 100 copies - designed to get other artists to cover Cousins' and Hooper's songs.
 Its importance for Strawbs fans is that it includes all the tracks culled from the first version of the group's first album, as well as a few other demos and early versions.
 It was produced between the first Strawbs album and Dragonfly.

-I saw an ad in Record Collector for something called "Strawberry Sampler No 1" which mentioned Sandy Denny.
-I contacted the guy (by post - that's how we did this sort of thing pre-internet!) who was selling it, asking for more detail and an idea of how much he wanted for it.
+There was a small ad in Record Collector for something called "Strawberry Sampler No 1" which mentioned Sandy Denny.
+I contacted the guy who was selling it (by post - that's how we did this sort of thing pre-internet!), asking for more detail and an idea of how much he wanted for it.
 He gave me a call and explained what was on it, from which I deduced that it was the missing tracks for Strawbs).
-But it was too expensive so I said I couldn't afford it - was there any chance of a listening copy ?
-He obligingly sent a tape (with the equally difficult to find Heartbreak Hill) on the back).
-I sent him a long letter with my thoughts (which is reproduced below - with hindsight not entirely correct, but not a bad stab).
+But it was too expensive so I said I couldn't afford it - was there any chance of a listening copy?
+He obligingly sent a C90 tape - ah nostalgia!
+(It had the equally difficult to find Heartbreak Hill) on the back.)
+I sent him a long letter with my thoughts - with hindsight not entirely correct, but not a bad stab at it.

-Spool forward a few years - I was at an academic lawyers' conference when I get a message that someone from Record Collector was trying to contact me.
-I called them back and was asked if I wanted to edit the article on Strawbs that they had on the go.
+Spool forward a few years - I was at an academic conference when I got a message that someone from Record Collector was trying to contact me.
+I called them back and was asked if I wanted to edit the Strawbs article that they had on the go.
 (Do bears defecate in the foliage ?
 Of course I did!)

-It turned out that that copy of the Sampler had been bought by a trader in the South West who had a good relationship with RC, and used to send album sleeves up for them to photograph.
+It turned out that that copy of the Sampler had been bought by a trader in the South West with a close relationship with RC, who used to send album sleeves up for them to photograph.
 That's what had happened here, with my letter still inside the sleeve.

-As well as editing the article, I pointed out to RC that this was a "great lost album"which they loved to write about, and I ended up co-writing a 2-pager with a member of RC staff all about the Sampler, which came out in the same issue as the Strawbs article, Issue 177 in 1994.
+As well as editing the article, I pointed out to RC that this was a "great lost album" - one of those things which they loved to write about - and I ended up co-writing a 2-pager with RC staffer Andy Davis all about the Sampler, which came out in the same issue as the Strawbs article, Issue 177 in 1994.
+For both see

 After all that I got in touch with the trader and proposed a swap: I had a rare vinyl album by Spriguns of Tolgus ("Jack With A Feather", their incredibly rare 1974 private pressing), which I'd picked up for £2 GBP on a Cambridge market stall (Andy's Records if anyone recalls).
-By then it was worth (to others maybe) considerably more than the Sampler, but had just come out on CD anyway and the Sampler was worth far more to me ..
+By then it was valued at considerably more than the Sampler, but had just come out on CD anyway and the Sampler was worth far more to me .....

 So I guess my first copy of the Sampler cost me two quid.
 The second copy cost me considerably more ;-)

-As far as I know, the following people own a copy of the Sampler:
+Contrary to the sleeve notes in the CD release, as far as I know, the following people own an original vinyl copy of the Sampler: